Integrating the Emotional and Behavioral Aspects of Personal Finance into Financial Education

 - “I use the Money Habitudes cards in all of our practitioner trainings which are about preparing the human workforce to deliver financial stability services.
 It’s part of our standard training.
 For us, it’s a basic tenet that anyone that is doing this work and working with us should know and understand and be articulate about.”

 - “The cards get you that Aha! moment.
-You see the wheels turning and people really thinking, ‘Oh, I hadn’t thought about that!’
+You see the wheels turning and people thinking, ‘Oh, I hadn’t thought about that!’
 It’s something new.
 You can teach things like credit scores and it’ll be new information and people will say, ‘Oh, I didn’t know they collect that,’ but it’s different with the cards where someone says, ‘I didn’t realize that about myself!'”